 Reclaiming Hispanic Heritage

-This is the first Hispanic Heritage Month since Black Lives Matter began changing the way people think, so celebrating Hispanic heritage is complicated.
+2021 was the first Hispanic Heritage Month since Black Lives Matter began changing the way people think, so celebrating Hispanic heritage is complicated.
 So many things we were raised to believe in turn out to be colonial nonsense.

 Love for Hispanic culture, language and often faith are complicated by the colonial legacy.

-In Latin America the colonial legacy of white supremacy continues to play out in a struggle between governing urban White elites and rural Indigenous, Black and Mixed peoples.
+In Latin America the colonial legacy of White supremacy continues to play out in a struggle between governing urban White elites and rural Indigenous, Black and Mixed peoples.
 Governing elites often trace their privilege back to the Colonial Era.
 A similar struggle also plays out in the asymmetric relationship between the United States and the rest of the Americas.

 So it’s complicated and will take time to settle out because everything has to be reexamined.

 Columbus was Evil, but Columbus Day was Started to Stop Violence Against Italian-Americans